SERG-Delft/JCOMIX/README.md

 ## Developing Custom Extensions
-This tool has been developed to allow for a lot of extension.
+This tool has been developed to allow for easy extension.

 #### Explaining the main class
     public static void main(String[] args) {